-More students, more teachers, and our own Crystal and Theresa and Robert serving quality meals each day.
+More students, more teachers, and our own Crystal and Theresa and Edward serving quality meals each day.
 The campus is beautiful, convenient and comfortable.
 Lots of room for breakout sessions.
 Our rooms are all on site so you can relax and never have to leave.

 After hours jamming is a pretty regular thing and the teachers often put on a concert.
 Sometimes we'll be your backup band for the Thursday evening Jamboree.

 Camp culminates in a class performance opening the Bristol Rhythm & Roots Festival.
 The land is green and horses come in for a closer look.